tuftsdatalab/tuftsWorkshops/docs/2024_workshops/cas12aAlphaFold2_sp24/02_Run_AlphaFold2_OpenOndemandApp.md

 # Run AlphaFold2 on Tufts HPC with Open OnDemand App
-This tutorial will guide the user through the process of running AlphaFold2 on Tufts High Performance Computing (HPC) system using Open Ondemand app.
+This tutorial will guide the user through the process of running AlphaFold2 on Tufts High Performance Computing (HPC) system using Open Ondemand app, a graphical interface to the HPC.

 ## Prerequisites
-- Access to Tufts HPC: You can apply for a HPC account by submitting this [form](https://tufts.qualtrics.com/jfe/form/SV_5bUmpFT0IXeyEfj).
+- Access to Tufts HPC: If you don't already have an account, you can apply for a HPC account by submitting this [form](https://tufts.qualtrics.com/jfe/form/SV_5bUmpFT0IXeyEfj).